ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpdeploy.md

-# IBM Blockchain Platform v2.5.0 Lab Part 2 - Deploying a Smart Contract
+# Build your first network on Linux on IBM Z Lab Part 2 - Deploying a Smart Contract

 This lab will walk you through deploying a smart contract called *commercial-paper* that is supplied as a sample by the Hyperledger Fabric project.
 This lab assumes that you have successfully completed the [IBM Blockchain Platform v2.5.0 Lab Part 1 - Create a Blockchain Network](ibpconsole.md).
 If you have not completed part 1, you must do so before continuing with this lab.